MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 # Lab 2 - Exercise 1 - Configure Entra ID

-You are Allan Deyoung, the newly promoted IT-Security specialist of Contoso Ltd. As the company recently acquired Tailwind Traders you have reviewed your Entra ID tenant and decided on new security requirements.
-Your task will be to manage the tasks and implement policies to meet the requirements that come with the aquisition.
+You are Allan Deyoung, the newly promoted IT-Security specialist of Contoso Ltd. As the company recently acquired Tailwind Traders, you reviewed your Entra ID tenant and decided on new security requirements.
+Your task is to manage the tasks and implement policies to meet the requirements that come with the acquisition.

-You have reviewed enterprise applications and noted that some users have provided permissions for a third-party application to access their mailbox data.
+You reviewed enterprise applications and noted that some users have provided permissions for a third-party application to access their mailbox data.
 This is a potential risk for data loss from email correspondence.
-Therefore you wish to restrict this behaviour, but allow users to sign-in and share login IDs to websites Microsoft has validated.
+Therefore, you wish to restrict this behavior but allow users to sign-in and share login IDs to websites Microsoft has validated.
 You also want to allow users to request specific access to new SaaS products using their Entra ID identity.

-Since a partner organization was recently attacked using SMS interception you want to enforce authentication ensurance following NIST.
-To achieve this you will create an Authentication strength policy to deactivate SMS OTP and restict the use of AAL1 authentication methods in your organization.
+Since a partner organization was recently attacked using SMS interception, you want to enforce authentication assurance following NIST.
+To achieve this, you will create an Authentication strength policy to deactivate SMS OTP and restrict the use of AAL1 authentication methods in your organization.
 You will create this configuration in the Entra ID portal.

 ## Part 1: Design a solution (required)